Login Sign in

 Dog tired and lying down

 Signs of congestive heart failure in dogs are often subtle at first, but will progress over time.
 Dogs may tire quickly with exercise, breathe more rapidly than usual, and have an occasional cough.
-As congestive heart failure progresses, dogs typically begin to struggle more with daily activities.
-Breathing difficulties, decreased appetite, weight loss, and a distended abdomen (due to fluid accumulation) may be seen.
+As congestive heart failure progresses, dogs usually start to struggle more with daily activities.
+You may notice breathing difficulties, decreased appetite, weight loss, and a distended abdomen.

-Contact your veterinarian if you notice the following signs that may be consistent with heart failure:
+Contact your veterinarian if you notice the following signs of heart failure:

 • Cough